fpapin/digex-core/README.md

 Digex
 =====

-A toolbox for Silex Framework
+A toolbox for the Silex Framework

 * Yaml config
-* auto-enable some usefull Silex extensions
+* Auto-enable some usefull Silex extensions from config files
+    * UrlGeneratorExtension
+    * TwigExtension
+    * MonologExtension

 Authors
 -------